geckguy/geckguy/README.md

 - 😄 Hello, i am geck.
 - i recently started programming and I am yet to learn a language completely :/
 - learnt a bit of c and currently learning python
-- i like to game alot, hopefully ill make on someday
+- i like to game alot, hopefully ill make one someday
 - that's all ig. goodbye 👀👋🏽